 Catch us cruising PINK Tiffany Restaurant (+977-980-3580762) after sunset.
 The food is good but the atmosphere is even better.
 We love smoking a hookah in the LGBT-friendly lounge while chatting up all the QTs.

-Explore Kathmandu with us as part of our Everest Base Camp Adventure in October 2017 or March 2018.
+Explore Kathmandu with us as part of our Everest Base Camp Adventure.